bnoguchi/everyauth/README.md

   events for you to empower you to handle these events exactly how you want to handle them.
 - *Simple* - If you want to peek under the hood at its implementation, it is straightforward to figure out what is going on.
+- *Easily Configurable* - everyauth was built with powerful configuration needs in mind.
+One of the problems I found with existing `connect` solutions was that it offered configurability from options, but if you wanted to do anything more you had to dig into source and fork the codebase. `everyauth` allows you to over-ride specific hooks so that you can configure it to your auth needs.
+- *Idiomatic* - The syntax for configuring and extending your authorization strategies are idiomatic and chainable.

 ## Installation
     $ npm install everyauth